-Her overbearing and controlling nature took away my chance at self-discovery and self-assertion.
+Her controlling tendencies took away my chance at self discovery and self assertion.

-Can there be any wonder why I struggled with a hazy sense of self once I went out on my own into the world?
-I had no answers prepared for when life started asking me, “Who are you?”, “What do you want?”, and “Why do you want it?”
+Can there be any wonder why I struggled with a hazy sense of identity once I went out on my own into the world?
+I had no answers prepared for when life started asking me, “Who are you, Edith?”, “What do you want?”, and “What is the reason for it?”

-You became convinced that your needs are not important; that they are irrelevant; that you are responsible for other people’s feelings; that you’re nobody unless somebody loves you.
+You became convinced that your opinions are not important; that they are irrelevant; that you are responsible for other people’s well-being; that you’re nobody unless somebody loves you.

 And now you carry this same belief out into the world.
 And let me tell ya – it’s very hard to get by when you struggle with a lack of identity.

-If you are suffering from a poor sense of self, then these scenarios will seem like the story of your life:
+If you are suffering from a poor sense of self, then these scenarios will seem super familiar.
+You:

-• You rarely offer an opinion at work because, well, “I never have anything important to say” or “why would anyone listen to me”.
+- Rarely offer an opinion at work because, well, “I never have anything smart to say” or “why would anyone listen to me”.

-• You allow your neighbor to crank the volume to the maximum and disturb your sleep, even though you are tired and need rest for work tomorrow because you feel compelled to “never upset people”.
+- Allow your neighbor to crank the volume to the maximum and disturb your sleep, even though you are tired and need rest for work tomorrow because you are compelled to “never upset people”.

-• You are afraid to disagree with your friends because “life is about compromise…I don’t want to appear rigid.”
+- You are afraid to disagree with your friends because “it’s ok to compromise…I’m not rigid.”
 Even though you are the one who has to compromise every single time.

-Living Such a Life Where People Dictate Who You Are Sucks
+Living Like That Where People Dictate Who You Are Sucks

 Trust me, I know, because I’ve lived it.
-Going through life catering to everybody’s needs but yours is not an ideal life.
+Going through life catering to everybody else but yours is not an ideal life.

-A sense of self means having the ability to RESPECT and HONOR your needs and desires, prioritizing them without feeling you have to apologize.
+Establishing a strong sense of one’s self is having the ability to RESPECT and HONOR your worth, prioritizing it without apologizing for it.

-Having a solid sense of self entails knowing who you are, what you stand for, and unapologetically holding to your standards when it comes to your social circle and pretty much anything else in your life.
+Having a solid sense of “this is me” entails knowing who you are, what you stand for, and unapologetically holding to your standards when it comes to your social circle and pretty much anything else in your reality.

-When you develop a proper sense of self, you will no longer be willing to put up with a lot of the crap you are willing to put up with now.
+When you get to have the realization that you are valid, you will no longer be willing to put up with a lot of the crap you are willing to endure now.

-How I Finally Developed a Sense of Self
+How I Finally Developed an Acknowledgment of the Self

 I made it a habit to ask myself:

-• “Is this what I really want to do right now?”
+- “Is this what I really wish to do right now?”

-• “Do I really want to go to this party or do I merely want to please someone?”
+- “Do I really want to go to this party or do I merely have the automated urge to please someone?”

 I still ask myself these questions today.
 And you know what?
-Every time I do it, I feel more and more connected with myself!
+Every time I do it, I become more and more connected with myself!

-It feels great catering to my needs first without feeling guilty or selfish about it.
+It’s incredibly great to put myself first without feeling guilty or selfish about it.

-Sure, I do have to meet in the middle from time to time with the people who matter to me—I’m not saying you should be completely insensitive to other people’s needs.
+Sure, I do have to meet in the middle from time to time with the people who are close to me.
+I’m not saying you should be completely insensitive to other people.

-But it does feel good knowing that your SELF is valid, that your needs are relevant, that they are as important as anybody else’s, and that it is time you begin acknowledging and honoring them as you deserve.
+But it is nice to know that your SELF is legitimate, that you are as relevant as anybody else, and that it is time you begin acknowledging and honoring the self as you deserve.

-How Your Life Will Change Once You Start Building Your Sense of Self
+How Your Life Will Change Once You Start Building Healthy Sense of Self

-• You will become more emotionally stable than you have ever been before.
-You will feel satisfied with yourself as you are, and will feel no need to bend over backward just to impress people and fit in.
+You will become more emotionally stable than you ever imagined.
+You will be satisfied with yourself as you are, without giving in to your past dominant urge to impress people and fit in.

-• Your sense of worth will become rock solid as you begin acknowledging and respecting your needs and desires.
-Over time, as you get used to the pride of place in your life, you will feel that who you are is good enough, and that you have nothing to prove to anyone.
+Your personality will become rock solid as you begin acknowledging and respecting your core values.
+Over time, as you get comfortable with taking care of yourself, you will realize that who you are is good enough, and that you have nothing to prove to anyone.

-• You will feel safe and secure.
-Feeling safe, grounded, and secure is more internal than external.
-When you take your power back and become the only authority that validates your needs and feelings – you know you can rise to any occasion even in the case where external security factors like money, relationships, and your job are no longer there.
+You will have a firm sense of internal security.
+Feeling centered, grounded, and secure is more internal than external.
+When you take your power back and become the only authority that validates your wants – you know you can rise to any occasion even in the case where external security factors like money, relationships, and your job are no longer there.

 Approach This Like a Mission

-It will take consistency to strengthen your sense of self, but don’t stress over it.
-Simple, conscious efforts to ask yourself your true motivations for your actions and feelings will do the trick.
+It will take consistency to get a strengthened sense of the self, but don’t stress over it.
+Simple, conscious efforts to ask yourself your true motivations for your actions and emotions will do the trick.

-Once you start building those mental muscles, nobody will be able to treat you like a nobody anymore.
+Once you start building those mental muscles, you will not be treated like you’re nobody anymore.
 That’s because you will see yourself as somebody, and the way you perceive yourself will reflect on the way other people see you.